dialupmodem/vanguard-camo-tracker/README.md

 ## Configuration
 The value of `VUE_APP_API_BASE` is used to configure the base url for API requests.
 It should be pointed to where the API is hosted.

-## Demo
-See it in action [here](https://camotracker.dialup-modem.info/).

-Due to the single-user nature this is a 'demo' version.
-Data saved here should reflect on the application though no data is permanently written.
-Some workarounds were necessary to make this happen so there may be some odd behavior here and there.

 ## Project setup
 ```
 yarn install